Peter Drucker said …

 - Is your church exposing you to financial risk?

 These mistakes cost churches great staff, strong vision, and kingdom investment.

-As a result, we are bringing a one-day workshop, Smart Money for Church Salaries, to twelve cities around the U.S. (including Hawaii!)
+As a result, we are bringing a one-day workshop, Smart Money for Church Salaries, to various cities around the U.S. (including Hawaii!)
 Church leaders and teams will walk away having gathered comparative salaries and prepared to create a compensation guide for their church.

 This one-day workshop is the best way to get your staff and executive leadership team on the same page.